shivamosho/shivamosho/README.md

-- 👋 Hi, I’m Shivam Dwivedi
+- 👋 Hi, I’m Shivam Dwivedi.
-- 👀 I’m interested in NLP, Python and Photography
+- 👀 I’m interested in NLP, Python and Photography.
-- 🌱 I’m currently learning speech processing
+- 🌱 I’m currently learning speech processing.
-- 💞️ I’m looking to collaborate in Machine Learning projects
+- 💞️ I’m looking to collaborate in Machine Learning projects.
 - 📫 You may contact me on admin@shivamdwivedi.com